 Renal Grand Rounds – Weekly, one teaching case (often with pathology) is presented followed by a didactic talk (Renal Division)

-Renal Pathology Conferences – Monthly, several cases are presented in the format of clinicopathologic conference, where clinical and pathologic correlations are discussed
+Renal Pathology Conferences – Twice monthly, several cases are presented in the format of clinicopathologic conference; clinical and pathologic correlations are discussed

 Journal Club of the Renal Division

-Review of current cases with staff nephrologists, nephrology fellows and house staff daily at 4 pm at the multiheaded microscope (Pathology Department)
+Review of current cases with staff nephrologists, nephrology fellows and house staff daily at the multiheaded microscope (Pathology Department)